atsushi-12/MyPortFolio/README.md

 ## About
 This is a self-introduction site using drei and R3f.
 ## technology
--JavaScript
+- JavaScript
--React Three Fiber
+- React Three Fiber
   - drei
--Next.js
+- Next.js